starcard-org/price_bot/README.md

 ${priceInUSD} and ${priceInRLY} are variables that can be used to display Creator Coin prices for the bot's nickname.

-# if you run your own server, then can customize it a little more...
+# if you run your own server, you can then...

 ```!set_pricebot_avatar <some https:// url to an avatar png, gif, jpg image>```